 The program has been conducting a double degree program with Gadjah Mada University (Indonesia) and Kasetsart University (Thailand).
-A double master degree program with Mahidol University (Thailand). and Bogor Agricultural University (Indonesia) is planned to be implemented in 2017.
+A Dual master degree programs with Mahidol University (Thailand), and with Bogor Agricultural University (Indonesia) are planned to be implemented in 2017.